 Negotiate

 Most people don't realize that they can negotiate with cable companies.
-You can work with a sales representative to build the package you want and save some money.
+You can work with a sales representative to build the package you want and save money on your cable bill.

 Often, if you let the company know you are planning to switch, they will be able to get authorization from their boss to give you a discount or add things to your package for free, so you'll be paying the same but getting more for it.